Courses

 PREREQ.: CDEV 53; CDEV 65; CDEV 66; CDEV 67; Approval of the Child Development Department

 Demonstration of early childhood teaching competencies under guided supervision.
 Practical classroom experiences linking theory and practice, professionalism, and comprehensive understanding of children and families.
 Child centered, play-oriented teaching, learning, assessment and curriculum as students design, implement and evaluate experiences for development and learning for young children.
-One unit of work experience credit is earned for each 60 hours of unpaid, or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 CSU